Columbia Independent School

-Columbia Independent School (CIS) is a private school and a prep school in Columbia, Missouri, that serves almost 400 students in pre-kindergarten through twelfth grade.
+Columbia Independent School (CIS) is a private school and a prep school in Columbia, Missouri that serves 418 students in pre-kindergarten through twelfth grade.
 The school's curriculum emphasizes global perspectives.

 History

 Columbia Independent School began in the fall of 1998, inspired by a group of families led by Justin Perry.
 The families sought to provide a unique educational opportunity for the growing community in Columbia, Missouri.
 Perry envisioned "a new independent, non-sectarian, academically challenging college preparatory school."
-The school's focus would be on academic achievement and personal excellence.
 By the end of 1996, 32 families committed to becoming founders of the new school.
 The next year was spent researching other independent schools, securing a location in Hickman Hall at Stephens College, hiring educators, and selecting a Head of School.
 Dee Corn, former principal at Hickman High School in Columbia, was selected as the Head of School and also functioned as the Director of the Upper School.
 A committee of founders selected the name "Columbia Independent School".
 Prospective students were given the opportunity to choose the mascot and school colors.
 The students chose the lion, a symbol of strength, pride and leadership, and the colors blue and gold.

 In the fall of 1998, CIS opened its doors to 55 students in grades six through nine and a faculty composed of 16 teachers.
 Students and teachers attended a three-day retreat at the YMCA Trout Lodge in southern Missouri before school began.
 The retreat offered students informative sessions about expectations at CIS, as well as bonding activities.
 On the official first day, CIS released balloons as everyone passed under the arches.
-This became a tradition, the Balloon Launch, in which at the beginning of every school year, until the 2017-2018 school year, all students release either a blue or gold balloon into the sky.
+This became a tradition, the Balloon Launch, in which at the beginning of every school year, until the 2017-2018 school year, all students released either a blue or gold balloon into the sky.
 In each additional school year, a grade was added until the high school was complete.
 In the spring of 2002, CIS celebrated its first graduating class.
 In early 2016, some eighth grade students, launched a weather balloon.
 The balloon reached the stratosphere, and students were shown footage from the weather balloon's camera.
 The balloon also had a bag of potato chips on it.
 The remains of the balloon, which popped, are kept beside the Cube classroom.
-This has since become a yearly occurrence.
+This became a yearly occurrence, until it was discontinued during the 2020-2021 school year.